mainmatter/playbook/workflow/execution/design/README.md

 multi-level framework where each layer builds on the elements defined in the previous one, going from simple to complex, e.g.:

+- basic rules around font choices and color schemes build the foundation for the design system
 - atomic elements like buttons, labels and inputs serve as the foundation of the design and are the building blocks for all higher levels
 - components are built on top of atomic elements and/or other components and